aitgon/vtam/doc/content/tutorial.rst

     |-- ...
     ...

-In addition, the TSV file *asper1/run1_mfzr/sorted/random_seq_info.tsv* lists the information, *i.e.* run, marker, sample and replicate about each randomized FASTA file.
+In addition, the TSV file *asper1/run1_mfzr/random_seq_info.tsv* is created which is the updated version of the fastainfo.tsv file.
 The *random_seq_info.tsv* file looks like this:

 .. code-block:: bash